-In 2013, there have been several reported cases of the H7N9 avian influenza virus in China.
+In addition, beginning in 2013, there have been several reported cases of the H7N9 avian influenza virus in China.
 In late March 2013, the Chinese government reported the first case of the H7N9 avian influenza virus.
-Since that time, over 350 cases have been detected.
-We are closely monitoring the developments as this situation unfolds and currently believe the impact on our 2014 global revenue will not be significant.
-While China continues to represent a growth opportunity for us, sales in this country represented less than 2% of our total revenue in 2013 and the majority was generated by our swine business.
+Since that time, approximately 450 cases have been detected.
+We are closely monitoring the developments as this situation unfolds and currently believe the impact on our 2015 global revenue will not be significant.
+While China continues to represent a growth opportunity for us, sales in China represented approximately 2% of our total revenue in 2014 and the majority was generated by our swine business.